ubm-driverless/ubm-docs/docs/guides/DOCS_GENERATION.md

 6. **Deploy with ghp-import**:
     - Deploys the content of `site/` to GitHub Pages using the `ghp-import` tool.

-    > [!IMPORTANT]
+    !!! danger

-    > `ghp-import` will DESTROY the gh-pages branch.
+        `ghp-import` will DESTROY the gh-pages branch.
 This script assumes that gh-pages is 100% derivative.
 You should never edit files in your gh-pages branch by hand because you will lose your work.

-> [!IMPORTANT]
+!!! warning

-> Make sure that informations that are not meant to be public are not included in the ./docs folder or ./site folder
-> The workflow will make the content of the ./docs folder and ./site folder public.
+    Make sure that informations that are not meant to be public are not included in the ./docs folder or ./site folder The workflow will make the content of the ./docs folder and ./site folder public.